How to Grow and Care for Monstera Deliciosa

 Best Type of Pot For Monstera Deliciosa

-Monstera can grow in plastic or ceramic pots as long as they have drainage holes in the base and you check the soils moisture diligently to make sure it does not stay damp for too long.
+Monstera can grow in plastic or ceramic pots as long as they have drainage holes in the base and you check the soil moisture diligently to make sure it does not stay damp for too long.

 How Often to Repot Monstera Deliciosa (Every 2-3 Years)

-Take your monstera out of its original pot and discard any soil around the rootball as this soil may be compacted (which reduces the rate of drainage) or decomposed to the point it retains too much moisture.
+Take your monstera out of its original pot and discard any soil around the rootball, as this soil may be compacted (which reduces the rate of drainage) or decomposed to the point it retains too much moisture.

-I personally recommend placing some crocs or mesh over the drainage hole to prevent any excess soil falling out the bottom of the pot (depending on the size of the drainage hole).
+I personally recommend placing some crocs or mesh over the drainage hole to prevent any excess soil from falling out the bottom of the pot (depending on the size of the drainage hole).

 Place your monstera in its new pot and backfill the potting mix around the roots.
-As stated, I personally recommend a mix of 2/3’s potting soil mixed with 1/3 orchid pine bark based potting mix.
+As stated, I personally recommend a mix of 2/3’s potting soil mixed with 1/3 orchid pine bark-based potting mix.

 Use a Moss Pole When Repotting Monstera Deliciosa To Prevent Drooping